-Pilgrim Monument - a Provincetown Landmark A Cape Cod icon, Pilgrim Monument Provincetown rises above the town, a testament to the Pilgrims of the Mayflower ship, which landed in the New World in November 1620.
+A Cape Cod icon, Pilgrim Monument Provincetown rises above the town.
+The monument is a testament to the Pilgrims of the Mayflower ship, which landed in the New World in November 1620.
 It also commemorates the signing of the Mayflower Compact, the Plymouth Colony's first governing document.
-Visitors can climb to the top, but be warned, you're in for a workout!
-There are 116 steps, and the breathtaking views are worth it.
+Visitors can climb to the top, but be warned, you're in for a workout.
+There are 116 steps to climb, but the breathtaking views are worth it.
 The Provincetown Museum features permanent exhibits highlighting the arrival of the Mayflower pilgrims and the town's maritime history.
-Popular displays include Wampanoag arrowheads and tools, and a 1830s fire engine, P-town's first fire engine, built in the 1830s.
+Popular displays include arrowheads, tools, and images of the local Native American Wampanoag tribe and the town's first fire engine, built in the 1830s.